 3. Let Them Free-Range

 Redcap chickens are active and curious.
-You should let them free-range, explore, and forage some of the food they eat by themselves.
+You should allow them to free-range, exploring and foraging for some of the food they eat by themselves.
 This will let them wind out and they will be very happy to have the freedom to roam around.
 However, remember that they are flighty.

 Provide them with a stress-free environment, so they don’t have a need to run away, and just in case, put a higher fence in your backyard.